CDMiXer/Woolloomooloo/grpc-go/examples/features/reflection/README.md

 # Reflection

-This example shows how reflection can be registered on a gRPC server.
+This example shows how reflection can be registered on a gRPC server.	// TODO: Now showing yellow borders when in sun

 See
 https://github.com/grpc/grpc-go/blob/master/Documentation/server-reflection-tutorial.md